NCATSTranslator/ReasonerAPI/README.md

-# NCATS-ReasonerStdAPI
+# Project Summary

-NCATS Translator Reasoner API

-The current NCATS Translator Reasoner API is defined by a OpenAPI YAML file in this repository.
+The current NCATS Translator Reasoner API is defined by an OpenAPI YAML file in this repository.
 The core schema is defined in the `master` branch.
-And extended schema is defined in the `extended` branch.
+An extended schema is defined in the `extended` branch.

 ## Recent Changes
 - 2020-08-04: Active development and changes ongoing.
 The `master` branch is labeled 0.9.3-dev and reflects substantial changes since release 0.9.2